-Kelsey is a documentary filmmaker, digital media producer and branded content designer.
-She creates and directs visual and audio pieces, targeted for the web and big screen.
+Kelsey is a digital media producer and branded content designer.
+She creates and directs visual, print, and audio pieces, targeted for the web and big screen.
 Kelsey has coordinated productions all around the world, conducted interviews, edited compelling, marketed products and brands, and created unique designs and styles.

 She enjoys working with outside-of-the-box companies and organizations.
 Collaborating with talented production teams and visual/motion graphics designers drives her craft.